 Read all about the most common “hazards” we see in this related post about staying out of harm’s way in Cozumel.

 And to truly stay safe, the best thing you can do is invest in travel insurance for this trip, and any other trip you take.

-I sometime feel frustrated with the number of times I’ve purchased insurance (like from this company I use a lot), and then don’t need it (well, except that one time…)
+I sometime feel frustrated with the number of times I’ve purchased trip insurance and then didn’t need it (well, except that one time…)

-But then of course I realize I’m glad I didn’t need it, and am fortunate that if I had found myself sick or in trouble, I would be covered!
+But then of course I realize I’m glad I didn’t need it, and am fortunate that if I had found myself sick or in trouble, I would’ve been covered!